Joe Biden and Xi Jinping agree that humans, not AI, should control nuclear weapons

 Meanwhile, President Biden expressed deep concern about China's continued support for Russia's defense industrial base.
 He emphasized the U.S. commitment to upholding international law, freedom of navigation and overflight, and peace and stability in the South China Sea and East China Sea.
 Regarding Taiwan, President Biden emphasized that there will be no change to the response to date, including the Taiwan Relations Act, the three Sino-U.S. Joint Communiqués, and the One China Policy.
 He reiterated that the United States expects the conflict between China and Taiwan to be resolved through peaceful means, and that the world has an interest in peace and stability in the Taiwan Strait.

 In 2023, the US Department of Defense estimated that China had 500 operational nuclear warheads, and would likely exceed 1,000 by 2030.
-This compares to 1,770 and 1,710 operational warheads deployed by the US and Russia, respectively, with the Defense Department stating that 'by 2030, much of China's arsenal will be at a high level of readiness.'
+This compares with 1,770 and 1,710 operational warheads deployed by the US and Russia, respectively, with the Defense Department stating that 'by 2030, much of China's arsenal will be at a high level of readiness.'
 Since 2020, China has also been modernizing its nuclear program, beginning to build next-generation ballistic missile submarines, testing hypersonic glide vehicle warheads, and conducting regular nuclear-armed maritime patrols.
 China has not released details of its nuclear arsenal, but officially maintains a policy of no first use and maintaining a minimum modern nuclear deterrent, and has urged other great powers to do the same.

 in Posted by log1p_kr